minimact/minimact/src/VISION.md

 This is the vision.
 The Rust core is built.
 Now we need:
 - C# runtime developers
-- Babel plugin developers
+- Babel plugin developers (with AST/dependency analysis expertise)
 - JavaScript/React developers
 - DevTools developers
 - Technical writers
 - Early adopters / testers

-**Let's build the future of server-side React!**
+**Let's build the future of server-side React with the power of .NET!**